 Change isn’t easy.
 More often than not, we don’t change because we get in our own way.
 Other times we don’t make a change because we’re afraid of what people will think about us, afraid of what they will say about us, afraid they will treat us differently.

-We had to explain a few things to these naysayers:
+We had to explain a few things to these naysayers…

-There were, however, some relationships we had to get rid of.
-It wasn’t easy, but certain people—friends and family—weren’t adding value to our lives, they were sources of negativity, and they prevented us from growing.
+There were, however, some relationships we had to get rid of: it wasn’t easy, but certain people—friends and family—weren’t adding value to our lives, they were sources of negativity, and they prevented us from growing.
 We treated this option as a last resort, but it’s important to know that, as we grow, even our relationships can change.
 Today, many of our old friends are still our friends—while others are not—but we’ve also established new, empowering relationships that encourage our constant growth and help us enjoy what we contribute to the relationship.

 Read this essay and 150 others in our new book, Essential.